-Not too long ago, the Los Angeles police department issued body cams for all of its officers.
+Not too long ago, the Los Angeles Police Department issued body cameras for all of its officers.
 Now, the fallout from that issuance is starting to hit the criminal defense arena.
-Criminal defense attorneys all over LA County are sending out body cam evidence requests, and many of them are being answered with evidence.
+Criminal defense attorneys throughout LA County are submitting body camera evidence requests, and many of them are being answered with the requested evidence.

-The problem sometimes, though, is that the police are in control of when the body cam is turned off and turned on.
+The problem, sometimes, is that the police control when the body cam is turned on and off.

-So, a lot of times, it is missing time gaps of body cam evidence that you are unable to get as a criminal defense attorney to support your client's argument.
-Another thing that I'm seeing is that MVARS—which are the cameras in the police vehicles—are also not being utilized to capture what happens in a contact/arrest with the police.
+Often, body cam evidence is missing crucial time gaps that a criminal defense attorney cannot obtain to support their client's argument.
+Another thing I'm noticing is that MVARS, which are the cameras in police vehicles, are also not being utilized to capture what happens during a contact or arrest with the police.

 It's crucial to understand that body cam or MVAR evidence, if obtained, could be a game-changer in a criminal case.
-This evidence, if utilized effectively, could significantly bolster the defense's position and potentially lead to a favorable outcome.
+This evidence, if utilized effectively, could significantly bolster the defense's position and potentially lead to a favorable outcome, instilling hope in the potential of this technology.

 What Are Some Of The Technical Issues With The Body Cam Evidence?